Taliban blame US for airport chaos as Afghans face 'impossible' race to flee

 Britain's Sky News on Saturday aired footage of at least three bodies covered in white tarpaulin outside the airport.
 It was not clear how they had died.

-Reporter Stuart Ramsay, who was at the airport, called the deaths "inevitable" and said people were being "crushed", while others were "dehydrated and terrified".
+Other journalists at the scene have reported people being crushed, while others were dehydrated and terrified.

-The footage was the latest imagery of utter despair, after video of a baby being lifted over a wall at the airport and horror scenes of people hanging onto departing planes.
+Harrowing videos have emerged of babies and children being passed to soldiers over razor-wire fences and men clinging to the outside of departing planes.

+During the distress of evacuation, an Afghan woman went into labour on a US Air Force flight and gave birth to a baby girl in the plane's cargo bay moments after landing at a base in Germany, the Air Mobility Command tweeted.

+"It is vital that the international community works together to ensure safe evacuations, prevent a humanitarian crisis and support the Afghan people to secure the gains of the last 20 years," Johnson tweeted.

+As the bungled evacuations continued, Joe Biden described it as "one of the largest, most difficult airlifts in history"

-The United States, which has thousands of troops trying to secure the airport, has set a deadline to complete the evacuations by August 31.
+The US, which has thousands of troops trying to secure Kabul airport, has set a deadline to complete the evacuations by August 31.

+On Sunday, the defence ministry enlisted the help of several major airlines in transporting people who have been flown to US bases in the Gulf and Europe back to America.

-Countless others fear repression under the Taliban and are also trying to flee.
+Countless others fear repression or reprisal attacks under the Taliban and are also trying to flee.

-US President Joe Biden has described the evacuation operations as "one of the largest, most difficult airlifts in history".

-The situation was further complicated on Saturday when the US government warned its citizens to stay away from the airport because of "security threats".

-No specific reason was given, but a White House official later said Biden had been briefed on security threats, including from the Islamic State jihadist group.
+The US government warned its citizens to stay away from the airport, with a White House official later saying Biden had been briefed on security threats, including from the Islamic State jihadist group.

 EU foreign policy chief Josep Borrell gave a bleak assessment of whether the airlift would succeed.